“The Lockdown Generation”: U.S. children facing mass shootings and the effect on their mental health

 While the NRA convention is held in Houston, protests against gun violence ensue across the nation02:28

-Uvalde elementary schoolers kept calling 911 for help as police were instructed to not engage02:07
+Uvalde elementary schoolers kept calling 911 for help as police were instructed to not engage02:46

 People travel to Uvalde to show support01:30